-Here are the steps to staying compliant with the District’s asbestos rule.
+Here are the steps to staying compliant with the District’s asbestos Rule 9.9.

-When applying for a building permit with your local jurisdiction, you must complete an Air District Questionnaire provided by the building department.
+When applying for a building permit with your local jurisdiction, you must first complete an Air District Questionnaire, provided by the building department.
 The building department will forward the completed Questionnaire to the air district.

 If a project is not exempt, before any work begins the building owner or operator must have a thorough asbestos survey performed on the project site.
 This survey must be completed by a Certified Asbestos Consultant (CAC) or Certified Site Surveillance Technician (CSST) licensed by the Division of Occupational Safety and Health (Cal/OSHA) and who has taken an EPA-approved Building Inspector course.

 - Read the Asbestos Advisory and List of Local Testing Companies

 - See our June 2015 advisory on asbestos survey requirements

 If there is asbestos present (more than 0.1% and 100 square feet or more), contractors and employers that remove asbestos must be registered with Cal/OSHA, through the Asbestos Contractors’ Registration Unit (ACRU) .

 Applicable survey review fees are due upon submittal of the survey to the District.
 To ensure prompt review of your survey once complete, please remit appropriate fees along with the survey report.
 Survey review can be found in the District fee schedule.